27 products

 SUP clothing

 SUP has become one of the most popular hobbies, and for good reason.
-It's a great mix of exercise and nature, and can be practised at many different paces.
-However, SUP doesn't only have to be a summer hobby, because with the right SUP clothing, SUP can be enjoyed all year round - even in winter in Denmark.
+It's a great mix of exercise and nature, and can be practised at many paces.
+However, SUP doesn't only have to be a summer hobby, because with the right SUP clothing, SUP can be enjoyed all year round - even in winter in Ireland.

 On a hot summer day with a good water and air temperature, you can easily SUP in a bikini or swimming trunks.
 This makes SUP a great way to enjoy a trip to the beach.
-However, things are very different as soon as both air and water temperatures drop below 20 degrees celsius.
+However, things are very different as soon as both air and water temperatures drop below 20 degrees Celsius.

 Here it becomes necessary to wear a wetsuit to keep warm.
 However, there are still differences in the thickness you should choose, because if the neoprene is too thick, you can either get too hot or have less mobility.
 The latter is especially important for the whole experience on the board.

 The thicker the neoprene, the less freedom of movement the wetsuit provides.
 This affects the paddle stroke and how easy it is to get back on the board if you fall into the water.
-Therefore, choosing the thickness of a wetsuit for SUP is always a balancing act between weather conditions and personal preferences.
+Therefore, picking the thickness of a wetsuit for SUP is always a balancing act between weather conditions and personal preferences.

 As a rule of thumb, a wetsuit with a thickness of 3 mm goes a long way in providing optimal freedom of movement, but also good body heat protection even during quiet activities.
 To make it easier to understand, you can break it down according to air temperatures as follows: